pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/prminterface/nc-prminterface-prm_invoke_handler.md

 ## -description

+This routine invokes a specific PRM handler.

 ## -parameters

 ### -param HandlerGuid

+Supplies the GUID of the PRM handler to invoke.

 ### -param ParameterBuffer

+Supplies the PRM handler parameter buffer allocated by the caller.
+NULL if not direct call.

 ### -param Reserved

+Supplies the reserved field used to differentiate direct and ACPI opregion originated calls.

 ### -param EfiStatus

+Returns the EFI status from a PRM invocation.

 ## -returns

+This method returns NTSTATUS which contains STATUS_SUCCESS if the call was successful.
+Otherwise, the method returns an appropriate error code.

 ## -remarks

+PRM_INVOKE_HANDLER is not a system routine that can be called directly by name.
+This routine is callable only by pointer from the address returned in a [PRM_INTERFACE](./ns-prminterface-prm_interface.md) structure.
+Drivers obtain the address of this routine by calling [**ExGetPrmInterface**](./nf-prminterface-exgetprminterface.md).

 ## -see-also